Thursday, April 25, 2024

 [This Tower of Anto was so called by António Nobre, the great poet of Só, who lived in it and sang it in his verses.
 And it was later inhabited by Alberto d'Oliveira, an illustrious writer and diplomat, the great friend of António Nobre and beloved Coimbra.]

-We continue our unhurried, meandering way, eventually back to the Torre da Almedina and down to the Praça do Comercio.
+We continue our unhurried, meandering way, back to the Torre da Almedina and down to the Praça do Comercio.
 We encounter the marching bands again, as they are stationed at various intersections on the route down to the river.

-Our walk takes us to Parque Manuel Braga.
+Our walk eventually takes us to Parque Manuel Braga.
 By now, musicians are walking past, their instruments stowed in cases.
 They join a flock of families enjoying the rest of the holiday, passing through the formal garden, to an esplanade lined with eateries.
 We turn around at a Parque Infantil where Urso, a large bear made of faux grass, stands sentry.

 UPDATE (April 30th) – a few days after 25 de Abril, we are in the Largo do Carmo, Lisboa, and part of a tour at the Quartel of the Guarda Nacional Republicana (nineteenth century).
 This is the historic site where Marcello Caetano and Américo Tomás surrendered to Salgueiro Maia and ended the Estado Novo dictatorship.